Plan Development and Purpose

 In 2017 East-West Gateway Council of Governments (EWG) updated the 2012 Lower Meramec Watershed Management Plan and added two more 12-digit Hydrologic Unit Code (HUC12) watersheds, Sugar/Fenton Creeks and Pomme/Mattese Creeks, to the analysis.
 The planning area extends from Pacific in the west to the confluence of the Meramec River with the Mississippi River.
 Building on the framework established in the 2012 Plan, the 2107 Plan identifies new partners and projects, as well as a timeline for projects aimed at achieving the goals in the plan.
 It is a nine-element plan.

-- 2017 Lower Meramec Watershed Plan
+- May 2018 Lower Meramec Watershed Plan, Chapter III

-- 2017 Lower Meramec Watershed Plan Appendix
+- May 2018 Lower Meramec Watershed Plan, Appendix B

-- All 2017 Lower Meramec Watershed Plan Documents
+- All 2017 Lower Meramec Watershed Plan Documents (includes the original 2017 documents plus the May 2018 updates)

 2012 Watershed Plan